Streamliners for Answer Set Programming: Introduction

-In this paper, we investigate whether LLM-based streamliner generation can be adapted to Answer Set Programming.
-ASP presents distinct challenges compared to CP: the non-monotonic semantics of stable models means that adding constraints or auxiliary definitions can have subtle effects on solution sets.
-LLMs may generate not only integrity constraints but also helper rules that introduce new atoms, which can interact non-trivially with the minimality condition of stable models.
+In this paper, we investigate whether LLM-based streamliner generation can be adapted to ASP, which presents distinct challenges than CP: the non-monotonic semantics of stable models means that adding constraints or auxiliary definitions can have subtle effects on solution sets.
+LLMs may generate not only constraints but also helper rules that introduce new atoms, which can interact non-trivially with the minimality condition of stable models.
 The rich syntax of ASP (aggregates, choice rules, conditional literals, optimization statements) also requires LLMs to generate syntactically valid and semantically meaningful code.
-We adapt the StreamLLM pipeline to ASP by $(1)$ prompting multiple frontier LLMs to generate candidate streamliners for a given ASP encoding, $(2)$ filtering candidates that cause syntax errors, make satisfiable training instances unsatisfiable, or degrade runtime performance on all training instances, $(3)$ selecting the best-performing streamliners based on runtime improvements on training instances, $(4)$ evaluating the original encoding together with the streamlined variants by considering, for each instance the fastest among them (virtual best encoding), which serves as an oracle-style analysis of complementarity.
+We adapt the StreamLLM pipeline to ASP by $(1)$ prompting multiple frontier LLMs to generate candidate streamliners for a given ASP encoding, $(2)$ filtering candidates that cause syntax errors, make satisfiable training instances unsatisfiable, or degrade runtime performance on all training instances, $(3)$ selecting the best-performing streamliners based on runtime improvements, and $(4)$ evaluating the original encoding together with the streamlined variants as well as the virtual best encoding (VBE) for each instance, which serves as an oracle-style analysis of complementarity.

-We evaluate our approach on three benchmark problems from the ASP Competition 2011~\cite{calimeri2011third} - Partner Units Problem, Sokoban, and Towers of Hanoi - observing speedups of up to 4--5$\times$ under a \textit{virtual best encoding} (VBE) analysis.
-Different LLMs and different runs produce semantically diverse constraints, not simple syntactic variations.
-This suggests the approach captures genuine problem structure rather than exploiting superficial patterns. \paragraph{Contributions.} We present, to our knowledge, the first systematic application of LLM-based streamliner generation to ASP.
-We further analyze the complementarity of generated streamliners from a virtual best encoding perspective, highlighting their potential for instance-specific performance gains.
-Finally, we empirically evaluate our approach on three ASP competition benchmarks and analyze the generated constraints as symmetry-breaking, implied, or domain-specific pruning.
+We evaluate our approach on three benchmark problems from the ASP competition 2011~\cite{calimeri2011third} - Partner Units Problem, Sokoban, and Towers of Hanoi - observing speedups of up to 4--5$\times$ over the original encoding.
+The observation that different LLMs and different runs produce semantically diverse constraints, not simple syntactic variations, suggests that our approach captures genuine problem structure rather than exploiting superficial patterns.